Being clear about your reason for borrowing, as well as the finer details, can help you find the right loan for you.

-Secured loans tend to be larger than unsecured loans and require an asset for security – such as a house.
-Typically secured loans will offer a lower rate of interest, because the bank has the guarantee of the secured asset.
-For example, a mortgage is a type of secured loan because the lender is able to sell the property if you’re unable to meet the repayments.
+Your home acts as 'security' for the loan.
+For example, a mortgage is a type of secured loan because the lender can repossess and sell the property if you’re unable to meet the repayments.

-Peer-to-peer lending brings borrowers and savers together with rates of interest for both parties.
-Depending on the platform, you may not have the same protections as when you borrow in other ways.
-This varies between platforms and there are some peer-to-peer platforms that are regulated by the Financial Conduct Authority.
+Depending on the platform, you may not have the same protection as when you borrow in other ways.
+Some peer-to-peer platforms are regulated by the Financial Conduct Authority; others are not.